yitinghanphd/yitinghanphd.github.io/publications.md

 Han, Y. (2020).
 The detective story: Solving the murder.
 In U. Nurmukhamedov & R. Sadler (Eds.), *New Ways in Teaching with Games* (pp. 207-209).
 Alexandria, VA: TESOL Press.

 ### In Preparation
-Smith, B. E. & Han, Y. “Somos Iguales”: Multilingual Youth’s Critical Engagement through Storytelling with Sound.
+Han,Y., & Reinhardt, J. (abstract accepted for special issue).
+Autonomy in the digital wilds: Agency, awareness, and selfefficacy in the development of L2 digital identities.

-Han, Y. & Smith, B. E. Affordances and challenges of memes for fruitful language learning: An ecological perspective.
+Han, Y. (accepted).
+Understanding multilingual young adults and adolescents' digital literacies in the wilds: Implications for language and literacy classrooms.

-Han,Y. & Reinhardt, J. Autonomy in the digital wilds: Agency, awareness, and selfefficacy in the development of L2 digital identities.
+Smith, B. E., & Han, Y. “Somos Iguales”: Multilingual Youth’s Critical Engagement through Storytelling with Sound.

-Han, Y. Understanding multilingual young adults and adolescents' digital literacies in the wilds: Implications for language and literacy classrooms.
+Han, Y., & Smith, B. E. Affordances and challenges of memes for fruitful language learning: An ecological perspective.

 Han, Y. Understanding Trajectories of Emergence from a Complexity Perspective.